 The Prague Quadrennial is globally known as a two-week event taking place every four years since 1967 in Prague, Czech Republic.
 This model has been evolving.
 More and more designers now understand PQ as a platform: a continual stream of activities and collaborations happening across the globe with many different partners, creative professionals, artists, researchers, and theorists.
 Each on-site festival of PQ is now a culmination of the efforts of the preceding 4 years: a celebration and an opportunity for performing arts professionals from around the world to come to one place and share their work, ideas, and thoughts during the quadrennial festival.
 We work towards making the 2023 edition once again an opportunity for many new and unique shared experiences.

-The PQ 2023 theme is the RARE: art springing out of ideas, materials, artistic approaches, and design practices that connect to the human level from within your environment, with its genius loci and unique situation.
-Prague Quadrennial call on performance designers, scenographers, and performance practitioners to use their RARE imagination and creativity to help us envision what the world and theatre could look like in the post-pandemic future.
+The PQ 2023 theme is the RARE : art springing out of ideas, materials, artistic approaches, and design practices that connect to the human level from within an environment, with its genius loci and showing its unique character.

-The main venue is the Pražská Tržnice (the former slaughterhouse and meat market).
+The main venue is the Holešovice Market (the former slaughterhouse and meat market).

 The area of the former central slaughterhouse of the royal city of Prague was put into operation in 1895.
 At the time, the organization of the slaughterhouse was very modern, comparable only to a few similar operations in Europe at the time.
 To this day, thanks to its well-preserved architecture, the complex is lined up alongside important monuments of the European Industrial Heritage Trail.